lisa-dmt/tegis-feedreader/Readme.txt

  * Changed the license to GNU GPL v3
  * Feeds can be imported from websites
  * The standard support scene is now used
- * Added a scrim to every the main scenes, so user will see the scene once it is fully setup
+ * Added a scrim to every of the main scenes, so user will see the scene once it is fully setup

 Version 1.1.1 (Maintenance Release)